Pacific Avenue gave Sunshine Coast punters a rockstar performance at their sold-out Kings Beach Tavern show on Friday.

 A familiar face warms up the crowd

-As the barricade fills with people, a familiar face meets the crowd, as Australian Idol contestant Tyler Hammill embraces the stage with his band, Nana’s Pie.
+As the barricade filled with people, a familiar face meets the crowd.
+It’s former Australian Idol contestant Tyler Hammill, who embraces the stage with his band Nana’s Pie.

 Hailing from the Sunshine Coast, these folk-rockers sure know how to get the crowd moving.

-Fans are shouting, “up the pies!”, as they sing the chorus of much-loved song, “18 Again and Losing you”.
+Fans shout, “up the pies!”, as they sing the chorus of their much-loved song, “18 Again and Losing you”.

 FELONY a rising star of Brisbane

-I’ve not seen these guys play before, and I’m hooked after their first song.
+I’d not seen these guys play before, and I’m now hooked after their first song.
 I think they may even be my new favourite band.

-FELONY’S confronting yet relatable lyrics about being an adolescent features in songs, “Everybody I Like Wants To K*ll Themselves”, and “Anything to Feel Anything”.
+FELONY’S confronting yet relatable lyrics about being an adolescent features in songs like “Everybody I Like Wants To K*ll Themselves” and “Anything to Feel Anything”.

 Standing front row, I’m able to capture all their fury as they strike with power and passion.

-I can already tell it’s going to be a big year for FELONY, who scooped a Queensland Music Award on Wednesday night.
+I can tell it’s going to be a big year for FELONY, who scored a Queensland Music Award on Wednesday.

-Frontwoman Layla exceeds expectations of someone her age: she’s a natural, a rockstar, and the full package.
+Layla exceeds expectations of someone her age: she’s a natural rockstar, and the full package.

 Fans help Pacific Avenue as they enter the stage